|

 are distinctive in shape and are also marked with the patent date.

-A number of different bottles experimented with this closure,
+A number of different bottlers experimented with this closure,

 but none adopted it. |